kubernetes/enhancements/keps/sig-storage/1412-immutable-secrets-and-configmaps/README.md

 ### Test Plan

-For `Alpha`, we will add e2e tests verifying that contents of Secrets and ConfigMaps marked as immutable really can't be updated.
-Additionally, these will check if the metadata can be modified.
+For `Alpha`, e2e tests verifying that:
+- data of immutable Secrets and ConfigMaps can't be updated
+- metadata of immutable Secrets and ConfigMaps can be update has been added.

-Additionally, unit tests will be added in Kubelet codebase to ensure that the newly added logic to not watch immutable Secrets/ConfigMaps works as expected.
+Additionally, necessary unit tests were added in Kubelet codebase to ensure that the newly added logic to not watch immutable Secrets/ConfigMaps works as expected.

-For `Beta`, we will also extend scalability tests with a number of immutable `Secrets` and `ConfigMaps` to validate the performance impact (for `Alpha` only manual scalability tests will be performed).
+For `Beta`, scalability tests were extended to exercise this feature.
+Before this change 10% of pods were mounting some Secret and some ConfigMap.
+This change allowed us to mount some Secret and ConfigMap to every pod (however the remaining 90% of pods mount immutable ones).

+For `GA`, the introduced e2e tests will be promoted to conformance.

 ### Graduation Criteria